-NU 204 Gerontology (2 Credits)
+NU 204 KSPN Care of Aging Adults (2 Credits)

-This course is designed to explore issues related to the aging adult using the nursing process as the organizing framework.
-Also discussed are the impacts of ageism, alterations in physiological and psychosocial functioning, and the role of the practical nurse in caring for older adult clients.
-Grade of C required.
+This course is designed to explore issues related to the aging adults.
+Course content addresses the impact of ageism, alterations in physiological and psychosocial functioning, and the role of the practical nurse in caring for older adult clients across a continuum of care.

-NU 205 Mental Health Nursing (2 Credits)
+NU 205 KSPN Mental Health (2 Credits)

-This course explores basic concepts and trends in mental health nursing.
-Therapeutic modalities and client behavior management are discussed.
-Emphasis is placed on using the nursing process and meeting the basic human needs of the mental health client.
-Grade of C required.
+This course provides basic concepts and trends in mental health nursing, Therapeutic modalities and client behavior management are discussed.
+Emphasis is placed on using the nursing process and meeting the basic human needs of the client with a mental health disorder.